vsallaberry/vmultilangdemo/README.md

 To See how make understood the Makefile, you can type:
     $ make info # ( or ./make-fallback info)

+When making without version.h created (not the case for this repo), some old bsd make can stop.
+Just type again '$ make' and it will be fine.

 ## Contact
 [vsallaberry@gmail.com]